-The information you provide to us will be treated as confidential (and will be processed only by our employees within the UK/EEA).
+The information you provide to us will be treated as confidential and will be processed only by our employees within the UK.
 We may disclose your information to other third parties who act for us for the purposes set out in this notice or for purposes approved by you, including the following:

-- If we enter into a joint venture with or merged with another business entity, your information may be disclosed to our new business partners or owners; - If we instruct repair or maintenance works, your information may be disclosed to any contractor; - If we are investigating a complaint, information may be disclosed to Police Scotland, Local Authority departments, Scottish Fire & Rescue Service and others involved in any complaint, whether investigating the complaint or otherwise; - If we are updating tenancy details, your information may be disclosed to third parties (such as utility companies and Local Authority); - If we are investigating payments made or otherwise, your information may be disclosed to payment processors, Local Authority and the Department of Work & Pensions; - If we are conducting a survey of our products and/or service, your information may be disclosed to third parties assisting in the compilation and analysis of the survey results.
+- If we enter into a joint venture with or merge with another business entity, your information may be disclosed to our new business partners or owners - If we instruct repair or maintenance works, your information may be disclosed to any contractor - If we are investigating a complaint, information may be disclosed to Police Scotland, Local Authority departments, Scottish Fire & Rescue Service and others involved in any complaint, whether investigating the complaint or otherwise - If we are updating tenancy details, your information may be disclosed to third parties (such as utility companies and Local Authority) - If we are investigating payments made or otherwise, your information may be disclosed to payment processors, Local Authority and the Department for Work and Pensions - If you fail to meet your payments in accordance with the terms of your contractual obligations, we may share your data with a debt recovery agent in order to ensure that we continue to properly perform our operations and business - If we are conducting a survey of our products and/or service(s), your information may be disclosed to third parties assisting in the compilation and analysis of the survey results

-Unless required to do so by law, we will not otherwise share, sell or distribute any of the information you provide to us without your consent.
+Unless we have a lawful basis for disclosure, we will not otherwise share, sell or distribute any of the information you provide to us without your consent.

-Transfers outside the UK and Europe
+Transfers outside the UK

-Your information will only be stored within the UK/EEA.

-All of our data storage services are located locally or in different parts of the UK.
+Your information will only be stored within the UK and all of our data storage services are located locally or in different parts of the UK.